 Vice President James Stevens was Mr. Mander’s partner in Lincoln Provision Company and Lincoln Meat Company.
 After his death, Jim and his son acquired Mr. Mander’s interest in Lincoln Provision, which continues today in the meat business in Chicago.

-Board member Peter Wolf is Mr. Mander’s great-nephew and the first third-generation family member to sit on the board, joining in 2012.
-Pete is a corporate and securities associate at Mayer Brown in Palo Alto, CA and focuses on mergers, acquisitions, divestitures, joint ventures, securities offerings and general corporate governance.
+Board member Peter Wolf is Mr. Mander’s great-nephew and the first third-generation family member to sit on the board, joining in 2011.
+Pete is a corporate and securities partner at Mayer Brown in Palo Alto, Cal and focuses on mergers, acquisitions, divestitures, joint ventures, securities offerings and general corporate governance.

 Secretary Peter Goschi served as Mr. Mander’s lawyer and is an original Foundation board member.
 He is a partner in Goschi and Goschi, a Chicago law firm.